cyyber/qrl-beaconchain-explorer/local-deployment/README.md

-This guide outlines how to deploy the explorer using a local lh-geth testnet.
+This guide outlines how to deploy the explorer using a local qrysm-gzond testnet.
 Utilized postgres, redis and little_bigtable as data storage

 # Install docker
 If you never worked with Docker, [this short video](https://www.youtube.com/watch?v=rOTqprHv1YE) gives an overview to understand roughly what we will do with it.